hark130/keen-risk/README.md

         * [Download](https://www.gnu.org/software/make/#download) and install manually
     * Windows
         * [Download](https://gnuwin32.sourceforge.net/packages/make.htm) and install manually
+        * Override the default installation directory to be `C:\GnuWin32`, or something similar, because Powershell doesn't like the `(x86)` directory name
+        * Add the absolute path to the `make.exe` file (`C:\GnuWin32\bin\` in this example) to the `PATH` environment variable so you can execute `make` commands

 ## Compile Slides

 ### Scripted

 This will validate dependencies, clean existing files/directories, and compile all `.rst` files found in the `slides_raw` directory.
+From the Makefile's local directory:

 `make`